-But if this is your first time doing it, working at home can be a huge adjustment.
+Your first time working at home can be a huge adjustment.
 It can feel weird.
 It can be lonely.
-The change of routine could be a reminder of what’s going on in the world, and make it hard to focus.
+The change of routine can make it hard to focus.
 You could be climbing an uphill tech battle, on top of everything else (and if you haven’t watched the iconic “Conference Call in Real Life” video, please enjoy it now).

 Communicating with coworkers